danielmsimuko/01-linux/README.md

 $ sudo cat /etc/sudooers -- shows people and groups who can sudo
 $ for i in name1 name2 ... ; do sudo useradd -m $i ; done -- add mult-users
 $ for i in grp1 grp2 ... ; do sudo usermod -a -G $i name1 name2 ...; done -- adding multi user to multi-grp

-----------BASICS----------
-$ cat filename.txt  -- output file in terminal
-$ more filename.txt -- output file in terminal
-$ less filename.txt -- advance output one screen at time. less can find names
-$ sudo less +F /var/log/syslog -- less continues in bground + updates in real time
-$ cat filename.csv | more -- displays info on screen with more flexibility
-$ touch filename.txt -- create an empty file
-$ diff -c file1 file2 -- compares 2 fil or dir line by line with context
-$ diff ../dir/ ../dir2/ -- dir 1 and dir 2 compared
-$ comm file1 file2 -- compares files. must be sorted
-$ cmp file1 file2 -- returns the first diff between files
-$ stat filename -- gets the statistics for file
-$ lsattr filename -- check if file is immutable
-$ sudo chattr +i start.sh -- adds immutable attribute. for removal, use -i